 Sweat contains water and electrolytes, such as sodium, and if water and sodium are not replaced sufficiently, dehydration can occur.
 This means the body must work harder to maintain the same physical output.
 As a result, there is less water in the blood which makes it thicker, so the heart must pump harder and faster to transport oxygen to the working muscles.
 After a while, this cannot be maintained and fatigue takes over.

 Athletes must consider consuming fluids during events greater than 60 minutes to prevent dehydration-induced fatigue.
 Dehydration of more than 2% body weight loss (i.e. 1.4kg in a 70kg athlete) is when performance starts to deteriorate.
 Athletes who train for multiple hours a day and at high intensities have additional fluid requirements to maintain performance, and should drink according to their individual sweat rates; which can range from 0.3-2.5L/hour, depending on environmental conditions.

 What are the different types of sports drinks?

-Sports drinks can be classed as hypotonic, hypertonic and isotonic.
-But what does this mean?
-A hypotonic sports drink is a dilute solution that contains roughly less than 40g or carbohydrate per litre (i.e. less than a 4% carbohydrate solution).
+Sports drinks can be classed as hypotonic, hypertonic or isotonic.
+A hypotonic sports drink is a dilute solution that contains roughly less than 40g of carbohydrate per litre (i.e. less than a 4% carbohydrate solution).
 A hypertonic drink on the other hand is more concentrated and contains more than 80g of carbohydrate per litre (greater than an 8% carbohydrate solution).
-An isotonic sports drink is a ‘typical’ sports drink that contains 40-80g of carbohydrate per litre (4-8% carbohydrate solution).
-This type of sports drink has the same osmolarity as body fluids and is therefore the most effective way to rehydrate both during and following exercise.
+An isotonic sports drink like HydraFuel is a ‘typical’ sports drink that contains 40-80g of carbohydrate per litre (4-8% carbohydrate solution).

 Carbohydrate and isotonic sports drinks